vmstio/docs/content/infrastructure/translation.md

 ### LibreTranslate

-[LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) is used as translation API for our Elk web client interfaces.
+[LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) is used as translation API for the Elk web client interfaces.

 LibreTranslate is a free and open source machine translation API.
 Unlike other APIs, it doesn't rely on proprietary providers.
 The translation engine is powered by the open source Argos Translate library.

-We use a LibreTranslate service hosted at [translate.mstdn.social](https://translate.mstdn.social).

 ### Lingva

-[Lingva](https://github.com/thedaviddelta/lingva-translate) is used by our Phanpy client offering.
+[Lingva](https://github.com/thedaviddelta/lingva-translate) is used by the Phanpy client offering.

 Lingva is an alternative front-end for Google Translate API, serving as a free and open source translator with over a hundred languages available.
 While it has the widest set of available languages it can process, it is reliant on a third-party service which then sends data to Google.